TeamRoboRoos/2016-Stronghold/README.md

 # README #

-Hi guys, if you need assistance setting this up just email me please :)
+Hi guys, if you need assistance setting this up just email me please - Enzo Alternatively, click that 'Clone' button on the top left, then 'Clone in SourceTree'. - Bryce

-Heyooo- Maddy